stuymedova/uikit-svelte/src/lib/components/controls/SegmentedControl/README.md

 </SegmentedControl>
 ```

-You can bind to this value to have changes to the selected index be reflected both in the Segmented Control component and any other part of the interface that uses it.
+You can bind to this value to have changes to the selected index be reflected both in the Segmented Control component and in any other part of the interface that uses it.

 ```html
 <script>